-“At Tetra Pak we have around 75 membrane plant installations worldwide only for concentration of fermented milk applications,” he says.
+“At Tetra Pak we have around 75 membrane systems installed worldwide only for concentration of fermented milk applications,” he says.
 “We have conducted numerous in-house trials to investigate the impact of line design on product texture, mouthfeel, appearance, stability and taste, so we have a lot of knowledge about what’s important when it comes to getting the right taste and structure for each product.
 We work closely with customers to find the optimal line design and recipe to get the perfect outcome.”

 Tests show that ceramic membranes offer the highest robustness and longest lifetime typically lasting for eight years or more.
 Spiral wound membranes, so called because they are rolled into a spiral, are cast on polypropylene support material and last for about a year.
 Plate and frame membranes, also made from polypropylene, are cut to fit the unit’s plate size.
 They also last for about 12 months.